blacksmithgu/obsidian-dataview/docs/docs/resources/faq.md

 ~~~

 This will give you back the example page, even though the result doesn't fulfill the `WHERE` clause, because the value you are comparing against is `= this.end - this.start - this.pause` and is not a duration.

+### How can I hide the result count on TABLE Queries?